open-cluster-management-io/enhancements/enhancements/sig-architecture/224-event-based-manifestwork/README.md

 }
 ```

-and the object should have the status hash getter, so that we can get the status hash to resync the status
+the object should have the status hash getter, so that we can get the status hash to handle the status resync

 ```golang
 type StatusHashGetter[T Object] interface {